-I am a Senior at the University of North Florida and I will be graduating this December.
+I recently graduated from the University of North Florida.
 I have 6 years of tutoring experience.
 Of those 6 years, I have tutored for 2 years with Varsity Tutors.
 I love to help others in need.
 I have always easily understood math.
 Therefore, it is my favorite subject to teach.
 I am confident in my ability to teach in a way that is easily understood.
 I have always had a passion for teaching and know how to be patient with a student.
 I try to make sure they know how to do the problem on their own without help.

 Q & A